-Because the task was more difficult than in Experiment 1, and because there were three training tasks and the entire experiment was still limited to 55 min, subjects tended to complete fewer trials on the main task than did subjects in Experiment 1.
+Because the task was more difficult than in Experiment 1, and because there were three training tasks and the entire experiment was still limited to 55 min. subjects tended to complete fewer trials on the main task than did subjects in Experiment 1.
 Of the 64 subjects taken to have learned the training tasks, the number of trials completed in the main task ranged from 37 to 1253 (M = 623, SD = 201).
 By inspecting this distribution, we chose a minimum of 400 trials, as a tradeoff between retaining a maximal number of subjects and analyzing a maximal number of trials per subject.
 As in Experiment 1, this cutoff was determined only from the distribution of number of trials completed, aggregated over all conditions.
 This requirement eliminates 6 additional subjects who were outliers in this distribution: one each in Conditions 1 and 2 and two each in Conditions 4 and 5.

-Figure 10 displays average learning curves by condition for the remaining 58 subjects, in blocks of 50 trials.
-An ANOVA comparing proportion correct on all trials reveals a significant effect of condition, F(5, 52) = 3.41, p < .01, MSE = .0049.
-An ANOVA restricted to the second half (trials 201-400) also shows a significant effect, F(5, 52) = 2.52, p = .04, MSE = .011.
+Fig. 10 displays average learning curves by condition for the remaining 58 subjects, in blocks of 50 trials.
+An ANOVA comparing proportion correct on all trials reveals a significant effect of condition, F(5,52) = 3.41, p < .01, MSE = .0049.
+An ANOVA restricted to the second half (trials 201-400) also shows a significant effect, F(5,52) = 2.52, p = .04, MSE = .011.
 Learning performance was best in Condition 1, where all three relations were connected in a chain, followed by Condition 4 (two relations operating on the same pair of objects and the third forming a chain with them) and Condition 6 (all three relations on the same pair of objects).

 We interpret the learning differences across conditions as being due to the different relational structures formed by each category.
 However, another possible reason for the learning differences is the spatial arrangement of the relations.
 For example, the relatively high average performance in Condition 1 might be due to a particular advantage of one of its subconditions.
 If spatial arrangement were a factor, we would expect differences among subconditions within each condition.
-To test this possibility, we ran additional ANOVAs with subcondition nested within condition, based on trials 1-400 and based on trials 201-400.
-The effect of subcondition was nonsignificant in both analyses (Fs < 1).
-The fact that spatial arrangement appears to have had no effect on learning supports the interpretation that the observed learning differences among conditions reflect the manipulation of relational structure.
+To test this possibility, we ran additional ANOVAs with subcondition nested within condition, trials based on 1-400 and based

-Figure 10.
+Fig. 10.
 Learning curves for Experiment 2.